hindu-comm/weblogs/manasataramgini/2014/07/2014-07-18_a-visitation-and-ruminations.md

 between then and her ultimate departure that night:
 “I still have the notebook where I had asked you to write answers for several questions.
-I never thought the explanation of the Kashmir issue was as simple as what you had written until the Kargil war\!”
+I never thought the explanation of the Kashmir issue was as simple as what you had written until the Kargil war!”

 “We were at home in our old city enjoying a quiet evening with the rest of the family playing some games.
 Suddenly we had strangers visit us.